ashotkhanaslanyan/Transfermarkt-automation-java/README.md

 ## Prerequisites

 Ensure you have the following installed:
-- Java Development Kit (JDK) 11 or higher
+- Java Development Kit (JDK) 11 or higher preferably 17
 - Maven
 - Docker (for running services with Docker Compose)